magmide/magmide/README.md

 To achieve this goal, this project will enshrine the following values in regard to teaching materials:

-- Speak to a person who wants to get something done and not a review committee evaulating academic merit.
+- Speak to a person who wants to get something done and not a review committee evaluating academic merit.
 - Put concrete examples front and center.
 - Point the audience toward truly necessary prerequisites rather than assuming shared knowledge.
 - Prefer graspable human words to represent ideas, never use opaque and unsearchable non-ascii symbols, and only use symbolic notations when it's both truly useful and properly explained.